hmdsa/hmdsa/docs/pages/tools.md

 * A

 Storage Tools:
-* B
+* B (NCSA suite of tools that do data management here - doc from Mike?)

 Analysis Tools:
-* A (on the particular pages, put an example of the analysis and what you get back)
+* A (on the particular pages, put an example of the analysis and what you get back.
+Can x-ref with the analysis and/or insights page)

 Feedback and Visualization Tools:
-* C
+* C (Any additional references to dashboards, torus viewers, mike's graphs etc)